Assistant Professor of International Affairs

 He has been a consultant for a variety of non-governmental organizations, and his publications include poilicy-oriented work, such as reports for the Future of the United Nations Development System, the Open Society, the Fund for Peace, the National Committee on American Foreign Policy, the Stanley Foundation, Friedrich Ebert Stuftung, and the Humanitarianism & War Project..
 Peter was also a member of the research team of the International Commission for Intervention and State Sovereignty that developed the concept of the "responsibility to protect."
 His scholarship has appeared in academic journals and books.

 Peter’s first book, Sword & Salve: Confronting New Wars and Humanitarian Crises (co-author, Rowman & Littlefield, 2006), was a political history of the interaction between security and humanitarianism.
-Peter is at work on three projects.
-First, he currently is completing a new book, Humanitarianism, War and Politics: Solferino to Syria and Beyond (Rowman & Littlefied, 2017, forthcoming) that analyzes seminal wartime emergencies and organizational developments to understand the politics of rights, relief, rescue, and refuge through a variety perspectives, most notably refining an approach of "Critical Humanitarianism," and positing a "revolution in humanitarian affairs."
-The second is a study of changing beliefs of humanitarian agencies regarding the use of private security contractors to protect aid workers.
+His second book, Humanitarianism, War and Politics: Solferino to Syria and Beyond (Rowman & Littlefied, 2017) analyzes seminal wartime emergencies and organizational developments to understand the politics of rights, relief, rescue, and refuge through a variety perspectives, most notably refining an approach of "Critical Humanitarianism," and positing a "revolution in humanitarian affairs."
+He is at work on a study of changing beliefs of humanitarian agencies regarding the use of private security contractors to protect aid workers.
 It scrutinizes the consequences of the increasing use of hired guns by relief organizations, and will be published as Mercy and Mercenaries: The Politics of Private Security Companies Protecting Humanitarian Agencies (Routledge, forthcoming).
-Third, is a project that undertakes comparative study of conflict analysis that highlights the role of security cultures in explaining profound disconnects between belligerents as well as combatants and conflict response actors (peacekeepers, aid workers, etc.).
+He is also at work on a project that undertakes comparative study of conflict analysis that highlights the role of security cultures in explaining profound disconnects between belligerents as well as combatants and conflict response actors (peacekeepers, aid workers, etc.).

 PhD, The Graduate Center of The City University of New York